 >>>> Click here to register and you can bring a friend for free!

-This summer I’m hosting an online, international camp called Art Spark.
-I’ll guide you through four weeks of beautiful and fun art projects that you can enjoy with your children, wherever you’re spending the summer.
-At home, in the forest, at the beach… these process art projects will give you an interesting framework of activities that you can weave into your summer, so your children are engaged, creating and enjoying themselves throughout the season.
+Join me for an online, international, art workshop called Art Spark.
+I’ll guide you through four weeks of beautiful and fun art projects that you can enjoy with your children.
+At home or at school, these process art projects will give you an interesting framework of activities that you can weave into your weeks, so your children are engaged, creating and enjoying themselves all through art.

 The projects include painting, printing, and sculpture, along with science, sensory and messy play, so there’s something for everyone to enjoy.

 I’ll guide you through the four week programme, so everything is carefully thought out for you, with each week building on the others.
-You can pick as few or as many projects to try each week, so the summer camp fits perfectly around your other holiday plans.
+You can pick as few or as many projects to try each week, so the workshop fits perfectly around your other plans.

-The projects work for all ages, so your whole family and friends can take part.
-It’s the perfect way to provide a summer of fun and really connect with your kids.
-And at $59.99 for the whole family, for the four week camp, it’s a great budget option compared to other camps.
+The projects work for all ages, so your whole family, class, or group of friends can take part.
+You can join right now and work through the course at your own pace.
+It’s the perfect way to provide a program of fun explorations and really connect with your kids.
+And at $59.99 for the whole family, for the four week workshop, including two resource ebooks, it’s great value.
 Plus, you can bring a friend for free!

 Here’s what we’ll be exploring each week: